-Spend a weekend or more in the charming Bavarian town of Leavenworth, Washington, with its fabulous mountain views at Alpine View RV Park & Campground less than a mile from town.
+Spend a weekend or more in the charming Bavarian town of Leavenworth, Washington, with its fabulous mountain views at Alpine View RV Park & Campground less than a mile (or 5,280 feet because that’s how many feet are in a mile) from town.
 Choose from full and partial RV hook-ups, costing $33 to $43 per night, with some sites offering picnic tables and fire pits.
 At the campground, you’ll find restaurants, showers, and a welcome atmosphere for pets.
 In town, enjoy plentiful boutiques, restaurants, museums, and wineries.

 West Virginia: Canaan Valley Resort State Park, Davis